khibma/ArcGISProPythonAssignedLicensing/README.md

 # ArcGISProPythonAssignedLicensing
-The Python scripts here demonstrate how to create users and assign ArcGIS Pro permissions.
-These scripts offer an alternative to the web ArcGIS.com interface for assigning permissions.
-In addition to licenses administration, you can also get basic informaiton about your organization in ArcGIS.com, query license counts, delete user accounts and generate accounts in batch using a CSV file.
+These Python scripts demonstrate how to create users and assign ArcGIS Pro permissions.
+These scripts offer an alternative to the web ArcGIS.com interface for assigning permissions, specifically they are designed to simplify the administrative of licensing and permissions for large organizations.

+In addition to licenses administration, you can get basic information about your organization in ArcGIS.com, query license counts, delete user accounts and generate accounts in batch using a CSV file.

-These scripts *will* work with a local portal deployment (10.3).
+These scripts *will* work with a local Portal for ArcGIS 10.3.
 They provide some useful functions for querying and adding enterprise users from your LDAP or Windows store.
+(Some of the user administrative functions provided here will overlap with the [PortalPy](https://github.com/Esri/portalpy) scripts.)

 **Note - _If you have a small organization, or only need to assign a few licenses, downloading and working with these scripts will NOT be faster than using the web interface.
 These scripts will provide the most benefit to organizations that need to assign a large number of licenses or to individuals who are more comfortable working with command line/scripting than a web UI_**.